huahaiy/talks/conj2018/PITCHME.md

 @[3] start pattern and a string pattern, where no lemmatization is done
 ---

-### Tag and Class Patterns
+### ML Based Tag and Class Patterns

 - Tags for annotating text, keywords for placeholders of content classes
-- Parts of speech, phrases, and entities are backed by ML models
+- Parts of speech, phrases, and entities

 ```clojure
 [he #pos/verb dog tree]